w3c/vc-di-ecdsa-test-suite/README.md

 To add your implementation to this test suite, you will need to add 2 endpoints to your implementation manifest.
 - A credential issuer endpoint (`/credentials/issue`) in the `issuers` property.
+  - An optional id property specifying the issuer can be set alongside the endpoint.
-  - The issuer id will be used as the issuer property on verifiable credentials in the tests.
+  - If provided, the specified issuer id will be used as the issuer property on verifiable credentials in the tests.
+  - The issuer id should be easy for other implementers to dereference.
+    - It is recommended the issuer id be either `did:key` or `did:web`.
 - A credential verifier endpoint (`/credentials/verify`) in the `verifiers` property.
 - An optional `vcHolder` endpoint can be added for `ecdsa-sd-2023` selective disclosure tests.